How To Create A Simple App Using Android Studio

 To run the app on the virtual device you created in the previous section, follow these steps:

-In Android Studio, select Run > Run app or click the Run icon in the toolbar.
+- In Android Studio, select Run > Run app or click the Run icon in the toolbar.
+Run icon in the toolbar.

 The emulator starts and boots just like a physical device.
 Depending on the speed of your computer, the startup process might take a while.
 The app builds, and once the emulator is ready, Android Studio uploads the app to the emulator and runs it.